EyalAr/k8s-cluster-bootstrap/README.md

 Oracle Cloud offers always-free resources (e.g. compute instances, load balancers, etc.) on which it's possible to run a 4-node cluster with 4 CPUs and 24Gb memory.

-This will provision these resources (but not the K8S cluster itself).
+This will provision these resources, including a SQL database, but not the K8S cluster itself.

 Once the infrastructure is set up, see below how to deploy a K3S cluster on it.